vivien/vimkickstartr/README.md

 * They depend on a scripting language to install and manage plugins.
 * Writing `~/.vimrc.after`, or anything else but your `~/.vimrc`, is pointless.

-Vim KickStart's vimrc only contains a clean base for settings, and the setup code for the addon manager (which is folded).
+VimKickStartR's vimrc only contains a clean base for settings, and the setup code for the addon manager (which is folded).

 Feedback
 --------

-I'd like Vim KickStart to be as simple as possible, and a good base to start.
+I'd like VimKickStartR to be as simple as possible, and a good base to start.
 I'd be glad to receive any feedback or contribution on this setup.
 Feel free to send a message/request :-)